antronerds/r2-training-courses/docs/Molecular_Genetics_CRC.md

 **Datasets used:**

 * Mixed Colon - Marra - 64 - MAS5.0 - u133p2
-* Tumor Colon Adenocarcinoma (students) - tcga - 204 - tpm - gencode3
+* Tumor Colon Adenocarcinoma (students) - tcga - 204 - tpm - gencode36

+### Filtering and exploring

-* In the main page in R2, click on dataset  name  in box 2.
-Using the grid box 'Tissue/Tumor/Disease/Misc' and find out how many colon related sets R2 is hosting.
+* In the main page of R2, click on dataset name in box 2, a grid box with all kinds of filtering options is popping up.
+Use the grid box 'Tissue/Tumor/Disease/Misc' and find out how many colon related sets R2 is hosting. *(use keywords)*

 **A:225**

-* How many sets has R2 when you only look for methylation sets.
+* How many sets has R2 when you only look for colon methylation sets.

 **A:7**

-Cancer is very complex disease to investigated.
+Cancer is very complex disease to investigate.
 With a hugh variety of cancers types.
-This course is focussing mainly on CRCs.
-So start with lets see if we can see we start to look  for genes which make the difference in normal anc cancer tissue.
+This course is focussing mainly on Colon rectal cancers  **(CRC)**.
+In the first part we start by analyzing a dataset that has been used to identify the differences between normal tissue and colon adenomas.
+This dataset can be found in R2 as "Mixed Colon - Marra - 64 - MAS5.0 - u133p2".
+In te main screen more background information is revealed bij clicking on the dataset name.
+In the rest of  R2 clicking on the exclamation marks next to the dataset name will also reveal additional information.

 Of course it is nice to have a lot of RNA expression datasets tot analyse and explore but without proper sample annotation your have very limited analysis options.
 Let's explore the annotation for the Marra dataset.